wyxfhb/jettl/obsidian_notes/jettl Tools/TEMPLATE.md

-Add in the Init.vi

----

 Process.vi
 	Execution: check box the close when closed but leave the front panel open when ran UNCHECKED!
 	This allows us NOT to need to use the FP.Close invoke node in Destroy method.

----

-Take away sender interface from Merge Error, Override Error, Create

 ---